The Big Reel: 1974–1990: Founding and success

 At its peak in the 1980s, the Big Reel reached 4,800 subscriptions, with some academics considering this figure to comprise near the total amount of collectors in the United States during that time.
 The non-editorial portions of the magazine comprised hundreds of advertisements for prints and tapes of film and television material, as well as props, stills, and other memorabilia.
 The number of titles advertised in each issue spanned thousands.

 Among its targeted collectors, The Big Reel was seen as a bible, through which to purchase prints of films not yet transferred to tape by the original distributor, to valuate memorabilia, and to discover films and television programs thought partially or entirely lost—this latter function being the source of many scams.
 Besides its use for collectors, researchers and academics of film studies also used The Big Reel as a directory through which to contact collectors for copies of obscure films or television programs, sometimes even taking advertisements themselves seeking rare titles.
 The magazine helped catapult the professional careers of several multinational film distributors, including Jeff Joseph of SabuCat and Mike Vraney of Something Weird.

-Rival publications included Classic Images, Movie Collectors World, VideoMania, Videophile, and Screen Thrills—the latter of which was also published in North Carolina, in Raleigh.
+Rival publications included Classic Images, Movie Collectors World, VideoMania, The Videophile, and Screen Thrills—the latter of which was also published in North Carolina, in Raleigh.
 The editor of Screen Thrills, Jerry Burke called the Big Reel the "best adzine on the market for film collectors" over his own.